Credit: Halloween Nights of Lights

 Address: 122 Ashworth Road, Mount Albert

-20. Go on the East Gwillimbury Farm to Fork Tour
+Go on the East Gwillimbury Farm to Fork Tour

 The East Gwillimbury Farm to Fork Tour is an annual one-day event that takes you to nine farms/historic locations in the area.
 You’ll partake in interactive activities like farm exploration, food sampling, learning from the farmers, and be able to take home foods, flowers, and fall decor.

-21. Walk in the trails in Sheppard’s Bush
+Walk the trails of Sheppard’s Bush

 This forested nature area includes mature pine plantations, an old sugar bush, eleven soccer fields, several historic buildings, as well as a ton of recreational trails that take you to other trails and nature spots.